 Home inspections are a no-brainer.
 Yet, time and time again, we hear about buyers who try to save a few dollars and wind up with a mess that could have been prevented.
 Home inspections are not meant to be a guarantee, but they will give you a lot of great information and help find potential problems.
 Not all these problems are necessarily deal breakers and some are simple, easy fixes that take moments, but will save you from a nightmare later on down the line.
 Regardless of the age of the home (even if it’s not even built yet), you should always have a home inspected, there’s a reason the FHA has a form titled “For Your Protection Get a Home Inspection.”

 I regularly read a blog written by an inspector and friend of mine, Charles Buell (the man shown in the photo).
 Charles doesn’t work here in San Antonio, but is out in Seattle, WA.
 Some of the issues he visits in his blog are the same as ours here in South Texas, some are not.
 Regardless, I find his blog to be a great source of information about the little details that a great inspector is looking for.
-If you enjoy the photo of him in the crawl space, take a look at his blog for some amazing photos.
+If you enjoy the photo of him doing the crawl space encapsulation, take a look at his blog for some amazing photos.

 In a post we recently read, Charles talks about a few things that we find can be very helpful to remind a buyer of before they go into an inspection: